Cerys Matthews: 2000s

 In 2006, Matthews conducted a short tour of the UK to promote her second solo album, Never Said Goodbye.
-The album was preceded by the single "Open Roads".
+The album was preceded by the single Open Roads.
 Band members included Kevin Teel on guitar, Ben Elkins playing keyboards, Mason Neely on drums, and Jeff Irwin playing bass.
 She headlined Cardiff's Big Weekend festival.
 During September and October 2006, Matthews embarked on a UK and Ireland tour, during which she played tracks from her first two solo albums as well as three Catatonia hits.
 She also embarked upon a short acoustic Welsh tour in November 2006 before returning to Nashville for Christmas.

 Matthews appeared on the 2007 series of ITV's I'm a Celebrity...Get Me Out of Here!, which aired from 12 to 30 November.
 She was voted off one day before the final episode, coming fourth behind Jason "J" Brown, Janice Dickinson and eventual winner Christopher Biggins.
 Matthews became involved with fellow contestant Marc Bannerman after the show, but they split four months later.
 Matthews appeared at the live Guilty Pleasures concert at the Hackney Empire, London in 2007.
-She performed the Bonnie Tyler hit "Total Eclipse of the Heart" and the Dolly Parton/Kenny Rogers duet "Islands in the Stream" along with Terry Hall and the BBC Concert Orchestra.
+She performed the Bonnie Tyler hit Total Eclipse of the Heart and the Dolly Parton/Kenny Rogers duet Islands in the Stream along with Terry Hall and the BBC Concert Orchestra.

 In an interview on the eve of the launch of her Welsh mini-album Awyren = Aeroplane, Matthews confirmed she had divorced from Riddle and temporarily moved back to her farm in Pembrokeshire.
 Awyren = Aeroplane won her the "Contemporary Composition" award in the National Eisteddfod.
 The award had been resurrected and presented for the first time since 1936.
 In 2007, Matthews became Vice-President of the Welsh homelessness charity Shelter Cymru.
 She also accepted a role of Performing Arts Ambassador for Linden Lodge School, Wimbledon in the same year.

-Matthews joined the Welsh band Manic Street Preachers onstage at The O2 on 28 February 2008 to sing the female vocals of their 2007 hit "Your Love Alone Is Not Enough" as part of the NME awards celebrations that year.
+Matthews joined the Welsh band Manic Street Preachers onstage at The O2 on 28 February 2008 to sing the female vocals of their 2007 hit Your Love Alone Is Not Enough as part of the NME awards celebrations that year.
 She replaced Nina Persson in both the awards ceremony (within indigO2) and at the following "Big Gig" live show (within The O2 Arena).

+Also in 2008 collaborated with legendary blues musician David "Honeyboy" Edwards, a contemporary and friend of Robert Johnson during an S4C documentary on the people and history of the Mississippi River Yr Afon: Cerys ac Afon Mississippi.
+Cerys subsequently met Algia Mae Hinton and Precious Bryant on further musical road trips across Arkansas, Georgia and the Southern States of the US.